 Martha has built a resumé in high technology public relations managing external and internal communications, positioning and marketing.
 She has held management positions at Covad Communications, Hill and Knowlton Inc., Brodeur & Partners Public Relations, Network Equipment Technologies, Western Digital Corporation, Apple Computer and Regis McKenna Public Relations.
-Martha served on the Board of Directors of the Humane Society Silicon Valley.
-She earned an MBA from Santa Clara University.
+Currently she is the San Francisco Ambassador writing for France Today magazine and freelances for a high technology company managing Corporate Communications.
+She has also served as Vice President of Communications for the Women’s Fiction Writers Association.
+Martha earned an MBA from Santa Clara University.

 Philip M. Mustain – General Manager

 Philip has shaped a career managing the operations, sales and marketing for companies in the Internet, wireless, cable and video markets.
-Currently he is Chairman and CEO of Mobolize, a web application company providing data management and security software.
+Currently he is Chairman and CEO of Mobolize, a mobile data management company that provides apps for improving the mobile data experience.
 Philip has held management positions at FrontBridge Technologies, Inc., Wireless Holdings, Inc., Bay Area Cablevision.
 Inc., and Four-Phase Systems, Inc. He earned a B.S. in Marketing at California State University, Long Beach.